 For onedir builds only, specify the name of the directory in which all supporting files (i.e. everything except the executable itself) will be placed in.
+Use "." to re-enable old onedir layout without contents directory.

 What To Bundle, Where To Search